ACrispyCookie/ColonySpigotLib/README.md

 # ColonySpigotLib
-An lib used on every ColonyMC's spigot server which provides some very basic and unique features.

-Features:
+ColonySpigotLib is a plugin that offers some basic functionality for ColonyMC's spigot servers.
+Its features include:

-  - Image Rendering using maps
+  - Image rendering using maps (with on-click commands)
-  - Image Rendering using particles (for small pictures)
+  - Image rendering using particles (for small images)
-  - Book Menu
-  - Basic Inventory library
-  - Boss Bar, Chat, Name tag, Tab list
+  - Global, per player and clickable holograms.
+  - Clickable book menus.
+  - Updating scoreboard and tablist
+  - Unlimited length name tags
-  - Particle Player
+  - Warps
-  - ItemStack builder (with NBT support)
+  - ItemStackBuilder class (with NBT support)
-  - Holograms
+  - Basic inventory library.
-  - Player Warps
-  - Automatic Restart
   - Basic Player Commands ("/gm", "heal", "/enchant", "/lore")